MTB (TV program): Pera o Bayong

 The number of bargaining sessions varies from day to day, depending on the mood/emotional status of both the host and the contestant.
-The prizes in the bayong would range from nothing to electronics, to appliances, to a house and lot, to a showcase of the day, to a grocery package, to a trip, to a tricycle, to a car, to fruits and vegetables (e.g. Watermelon), to food, to gears, to toys (e.g. Doll), to clothes (e.g. T-shirt), to footwears (e.g. Bakya) or to various cheaper objects and later to on the reformat.
+Originally, The prizes in the bayong would range from nothing to a different foods, cheaper items, different toys, fashion items, showcase of the day, house with a lot, electronic devices, different appliances, trips, different vehicles and/or others.
+Later, during the reformat in 2001, the prize of 1 million PHP would be included.

 In its early days, the prize that was inside the chosen bayong was revealed to the audience during the sessions.
-Sometimes family members went to a TV inside the cafeteria at the ABS-CBN studios to see what the prize was, then tried to influence the crowd to beg for the contestant to take whatever was in the bayong.
+Sometimes, family members went to a TV inside the cafeteria at the ABS-CBN studios to see what the prize was, then tried to influence the crowd to beg for the contestant to take whatever was in the bayong.
 After this was discovered the TV was switched off during the round.
 Later the prize was not revealed to anyone until it was opened.

 There is a celebrity edition where several celebrities (e.g. actors, actresses, singers, and hosts) and/or prominent personalities (e.g. newscasters, reporters, athletes, disc jockeys, and politicians) are playing every Saturday.

 After the cancellation of MTB, an improved version of Pera o Bayong debuted as a part of Wowowee, retitled "Bigtime" Pera o Bayong.

-This segment is also played in Happy Yipee Yehey!, with the same name.
+This segment is also played in Happy Yipee Yehey! and in It's Showtime under the same title.